 The beans make for a fabulous side dish with meats, fish, poultry and vegetarian dishes.
 And they’re perfect for so many recipes including (but not limited to!) burritos, tacos, salads, casseroles, chili recipes, stews, soups and quesadillas.

-I hope you love these Mexican Black Beans as much as we do!
+I hope you love this Mexican Black Beans recipe as much as we do!

 Recipes using black beans: